How long have you been a part of the CME team and can you tell us a little about the “BASSment?”

 Of your current stock of Fodera’s, which is your favorite and why?

-Why should players consider a Custom built instrument?
+Why should players consider a Custom built bass?

 With companies like Fodera, you have the ability to truly have your vision realized.
 A hands-on company with the highest attention to details, no stone will be left unturned.
 This piece will not only serve as a vessel to communicate/express yourself, it will also serve as a functional work of art. that is most certainly a work of art.
 An investment into yourself with a professional-grade tool.